redhat-performance/jetlag/docs/deploy-bm-ibmcloud.md

 jetlag-bm5   Ready    worker   3h13m   v1.21.1+051ac4f
 ```

-You can also copy the kubeconfig to your local machine and interact with it if you are on the ibmcloud vpn, and add the approiate `/etc/hosts` entries to your local `/etc/hosts` file.
+You can also copy the kubeconfig to your local machine and interact with it if you are on the ibmcloud vpn, and add the appropriate `/etc/hosts` entries to your local `/etc/hosts` file.